How to Play Optimally for Regular Objectives?: Technical overview

 \begin{decisionProblem} \problemtitle{\textsc{Memory-Reach}} \probleminput{A finite automaton $\dfa$ inducing the regular reachability objective $\wc = \reach{\atmtnLang{\dfa}}$ and an integer $k\in\IN$.} \problemquestion{Does there exist a memory structure $\memSkel$ of size at most $k$ which suffices to play optimally for $\wc$?} \end{decisionProblem}

-It follows from our characterizations (Theorems~\ref{thm:safety} and~\ref{thm:reach}) that the first problem is equivalent to asking whether there is a memory structure $\memSkel$ of size at most $k$ such that $\safe{\atmtnLang{\dfa}}$ is $\memSkel$-strongly-monotone, and the second problem whether there is a memory structure $\memSkel$ of size at most $k$ such that $\reach{\atmtnLang{\dfa}}$ is $\memSkel$-strongly-monotone and $\memSkel$-progress-consistent.
+It follows from our characterizations (Theorems~\ref{thm:safety} and~\ref{thm:reach}) that \textsc{Memory-Safe} is equivalent to asking whether there is a memory structure $\memSkel$ of size at most $k$ such that $\safe{\atmtnLang{\dfa}}$ is $\memSkel$-strongly-monotone, and \textsc{Memory-Reach} whether there is a memory structure $\memSkel$ of size at most $k$ such that $\reach{\atmtnLang{\dfa}}$ is $\memSkel$-strongly-monotone and $\memSkel$-progress-consistent.

+\begin{remark} The way $k$ is encoded (in binary or in unary) has no impact on the complexity.
+Indeed, the input consists of the number $k$ together with a (deterministic) automaton describing the objective.
+Since the automaton is an upper bound on the memory requirements (for both \textsc{Memory-Safe} and \textsc{Memory-Reach}), the problem is non-trivial only when $k$ is smaller than the size of the automaton.
+Therefore, the size of the input is dominated by the size of the automaton in the non-trivial cases. \qedEx \end{remark}

 \begin{theorem}[restate = thmComplexity, name = Complexity of \textsc{Memory-Safe} and \textsc{Memory-Reach}] Both \textsc{Memory-Safe} and \textsc{Memory-Reach} are \NP-complete. \end{theorem}

 For \NP-hardness, we construct a reduction from the Hamiltonian cycle problem which works for both \textsc{Memory-Safe} and \textsc{Memory-Reach}.